Salvator Mundi (painting): 2017 Christie's auction to present

 Christie's took the painting on a promotional tour to Hong Kong, London, and San Francisco before its auction in New York on 15 November 2017.
 It sold for $400 million plus $50,312,500 in fees, setting a new record price for an artwork.
 The purchaser was identified as the Saudi Arabian Prince Badr bin Abdullah.
 In December 2017, The Wall Street Journal reported that Prince Badr was an intermediary for Crown Prince Mohammed bin Salman, but Christie's and Saudi officials re-stated that Prince Badr acted on behalf of Abu Dhabi's Department of Culture and Tourism for display at the Louvre Abu Dhabi in the United Arab Emirates.

 In September 2018, the painting's scheduled exhibition at the Louvre Abu Dhabi was indefinitely postponed.
 Instead, in 2018 the Saudi crown prince secretly shipped the painting to Paris, on loan to curators at the Louvre, where it was analysed by the Centre for Research and Restoration of Museums of France and was expected to be hung in the Louvre's large Leonardo da Vinci exhibition which opened in October 2019.
 However the Saudi owners demanded that it be hung next to the Mona Lisa, which was impossible for security reasons, so the painting was shipped back to Saudi Arabia without appearing in the exhibition.
 The Louvre did not publicly comment on the matter, at the request of the owners, leading to speculation that the painting's absence from the exhibition was due to doubts about its attribution.

 It hung in Crown Prince Mohammed bin Salman's yacht Serene until late 2020, when it was removed to a secret Saudi location while the yacht was in a Dutch shipyard for maintenance.
-The painting is being kept in storage until a new museum is built to house it; the museum and gallery will be in a complex called Wadi AlFann in Al-'Ula, expected to be completed in 2024.
+The painting is being kept in storage until a new museum is built to house it; the museum and gallery will be in a complex called Wadi AlFann in Al-'Ula, which was expected to be completed in 2024.